Present market conditions

 Bonds / Government Debt

-With regards to property this asset class is subject to the potential for fund managers to instantly reduce the price and potentially suspend any money in or out of a fund as a protective move.
-If there is a general election and this is won by Corbyn then we would actually expect this market to be out of political favour, so we intend to avoid this sector completely.
+With regards to property, this asset class is subject to the potential for fund managers to instantly reduce the price and potentially suspend any money in or out of a fund as a protective move.
+If there is a general election and this is won by Corbyn, then we would expect this market to be out of political favour, so we intend to avoid this sector completely.

-This market overreacts to negative news and if there are some signs of a global slowdown then this could detrimentally affect this sector.
+This market overreacts to negative news and if there are some signs of a global slowdown then this could affect this sector detrimentally.
 We are only prepared to invest into these regions via Asia or Global funds at present and not directly.

-In our lower risk portfolio’s the level of cash is already relatively high due to all the uncertainty in the markets.
+In our lower risk portfolio’s, the level of cash is already relatively high due to the uncertainty in markets.
 We intend to keep relatively high holdings in this sector although small reductions will happen naturally to balance out the portfolio’s.

-In the past few months the markets have risen significantly, levelling out recently with the return of volatility.
-The political situation is insecure due to trade wars and awful politics in the UK.
-There is no predicting the outcomes yet, good or bad.
-Therefore, we are attempting to structure the portfolio in such a way as to add assets which perform well in late cycle.
-Over the next few months the political landscape could change significantly and if this occurs, we may have an emergency portfolio review, so please keep an eye on your emails.
+In the past few months the markets have fallen back and remain volatile.
+The political situation is very insecure due to the trade war and awful politics in the UK.
+There is no certainty over any of the outcomes good or bad.
+Therefore, we are attempting to structure the overall portfolio in such a way as to add assets which perform well in late cycle but are diverse to reflect the insecurity.
+We are making small increases to the UK and Asia to diversify the portfolio further.
+Over the next few months the political landscape could change significantly and if this occurs we may have an emergency portfolio review so please keep an eye on your emails.

-Our fund performances are before certain product charges and have been rounded down to the nearest 0.5% over both 1 and 3 years as of 1st September 2019
+Our fund performances before certain product charges and are rounded down to the nearest 0.5% over both 1 and 3 years have been 1st November 2019

-All our portfolios are showing a profit over 12 months despite a background of extreme volatility and the FTSE being lower.
-We have kept the philosophy the same as at the last review with reduced costs, due to a combination of good quality fund managers and trackers.
-The economic and political background has not changed, and we believe our portfolios still have the right asset allocation for the current market conditions.
+All our portfolios are showing a profit over 12 months despite the background of the extreme volatility and a recent fall back.
+We kept the philosophy the same at the last review with reduced costs with the combination between good quality fund managers and trackers.
+The economic and political background have not yet changed, and we believe our portfolios will have a sufficiently diverse asset allocation for the current market conditions.

 For our Portfolio Clients, Recommended fund adjustments: